 After successful surgery, children generally don't have any symptoms and lead normal lives with few, if any, restrictions.
-However, the surgery itself may have somelong-term complications.
+However, the surgery itself may have some long-term complications.
 These include the following:

-- Right ventricular failure: Right ventricular failure is possible, especially if surgery created severe pulmonary valve insufficiency, that is regurgitation of
+- Right ventricular failure: Right ventricular failure is possible, especially if surgery created severe pulmonary valve insufficiency,

-blood backwards from the pulmonary artery into the right ventricle.
+which is regurgitation of blood backwards from the pulmonary artery into the right ventricle.

 - Arrhythmias: Because of surgery on the ventricles, postoperative ventricular tachycardia (VT) is an infrequent risk.
-This is a life-threatening arrhythmia, so follow-up detection of risk for ventricular tachycardia is
+This is a life-threatening arrhythmia, so follow-up detection of risk for ventricular tachycardia is important.

 - Residual hole in the ventricular septum: This is also possible, with oxygenated blood passing from the left side of the heart to the right (shunting).